mucsi96/nightwatch-api/packages/website/src/data/cucumber/intro/custom-reporters.md

 ## Custom Reporters

-You can promive multiple reporters (formatters) for Cucumber.
+You can provide multiple reporters (formatters) for Cucumber.
 To generate an HTML view of your test reports, you can use [cucumber-html-reporter](https://github.com/gkushang/cucumber-html-reporter).

 ### Step 1 - Installing dependencies